How Nen x Survivor Actually Plays (So You Stop Dying Instantly)

 Auto-attacks – Basic attacks and most skills fire automatically on cooldown.
 Your job is to move smartly, not mash buttons.

-Controls are intentionally simple: drag on the screen to move the Leader.
+Controls are simple: drag on the screen to move the Leader.
 As long as you’re moving, your team keeps attacking whatever is in range.
-The entire game is about threading through gaps, collecting XP orbs, and buying just enough time for your build to come online before enemies overwhelm you.
+The whole game is threading through gaps, collecting XP orbs, and buying enough time for your build to come online before enemies overwhelm you.

-The breakthrough for me was treating my supports as a moving turret ring and my Leader as the “hitbox” I’m constantly trying to keep out of danger.
-Once you think like that, party choices and movement decisions become much clearer.
+Treat your supports as a moving turret ring and your Leader as the hitbox you keep out of danger.
+Once you think like that, party choices and movement decisions get much clearer.

 Step 1: Pick a Forgiving Leader (Ranged First, Melee Later)

-You can clear stages with anyone, but some Leaders are much friendlier while you’re still learning how the game flows.
+You can clear stages with anyone, but some Leaders are much friendlier while you’re still learning the flow.

-Ranged Leaders (for example, Netero and similar long-range characters) let you keep distance from enemies while still dealing damage.
+Ranged Leaders – Netero and other long-range characters let you deal damage while keeping distance from enemies.

-Melee Leaders like Gon hit hard but have to be close, which means more risk and tighter dodges.
+Melee Leaders – Gon and other close-range Leaders hit hard but have to be in the thick of it, which means more risk and tighter dodges.

 Projectile-based basic attack (bullets, blasts, anything that travels away from you)